xavier-tobin/PatternAnnotatedString/README.md

 ## Basic example

-1. Create a `PatternAnnotation` which maps a pattern to styles.
+1. Create a `PatternAnnotation` (or multiple) which associates a pattern to some styles.
-2. Use `string.annotatedWith()` to create an `AnnotatedString` with the styles applied.
+2. Use `string.annotatedWith()` to create an `AnnotatedString` with the style/s applied.

 ```kotlin
 val redFruit = basicPatternAnnotation(